troii/Rudeltippen/README.md

 Step 4
 ------------------

 You are now ready to start Rudeltippen.
-If you are on UNIX or Mac you can just run the following command in your <INSTLLATIONFOLDER>
+If you are on UNIX or Mac you can just run the following command in your INSTLLATIONFOLDER

 ```bash
 startup.sh
 ```

 If you’re on Windows, just calling 'startup.bat' will execute Rudeltippen in the current Command-Window.
 Thus, closing the Window will close Rudeltippen.
-Do solve this issue, download and install [PsExec from the PsTools][10] and start Rudeltippen with
+To solve this issue, download and install [PsExec from the PsTools][10] and start Rudeltippen with

 ```bash
 /path/to/psexec/psexec.exe /path/to/play/play.bat start /path/to/rudeltippen